dieu-nguyen24/8Week-SQL-Challenges/Case Study #1 - Danny's Diner/ReadMe.md

 | A           | ramen        | 2021-01-07 | 2021-01-10 |
 | B           | sushi        | 2021-01-09 | 2021-01-11 |

+After becoming a member on 7/1/2021, the first item purchased by A was ramen, on 10/1/2021.
+After becoming a member on 9/1/2021, the first item purchased by B was sushi, on 11/1/2021.
 ***
 ## Question 7
 ### Which item was purchased just before the customer became a member?